 How not to dissolve lecithin granules – part II – in oil

-A week later I told myself that it was certainly my fault and I should have let granules sit in oil to dissolve on their own.
+A week later I told myself that it was certainly my fault and I should have let granules sit in the oil to dissolve on their own.
 Of course, it was logical, the liquid lecithin you buy has about 60% of oils.
-That must be it, there was a mistake in the recipe and lecithin should be dissolved in oil!
-I was not really keen on to stir it so I just left lecithin granules in oil for a while.
+That must be it, there was a mistake in the recipe and the lecithin should be dissolved in the oil!
+I was not really keen on stirring it so I just left the lecithin granules in the oil for a while.
 After a week (OK, I forgot them) I went back to granules and…They did not dissolve!
 It took me several months to come back to lecithin….

 How to dissolve lecithin granules – part III – in water, HEUREKA!